mtjon/introduction-to-dsh/intro.md

 <!-- .slide: data-transition="fade" -->
 ## Overview
 ![dsh-overview-2](images/dsh/dsh-sourcessinks-singletenant-stream.svg)<!-- .element: class="stretch" style="background:none; border:none; box-shadow:none;" width="100%" -->
-Note: within your tenant, you run your stuff on your stream.
+Note: within your tenant, you run your services.

 <!--v-->
 <!-- .slide: data-transition="fade" -->
 ## Overview
 ![dsh-overview-2](images/dsh/dsh-sourcessinks-scratch.svg)<!-- .element: class="stretch" style="background:none; border:none; box-shadow:none;" width="100%" -->
-Note: if you have multiple things running in your tenant, you can make use of a stream type that is not available outside your tenant.
+Note: if you have multiple services running in your tenant, you can make use of a stream type that is not available outside your tenant.
 You cannot share this stream.

 <!--v-->
 <!-- .slide: data-transition="fade" -->
 ## Overview
 ![dsh-overview-2](images/dsh/dsh-sourcessinks-twotenants.svg)<!-- .element: class="stretch" style="background:none; border:none; box-shadow:none;" width="100%" -->
-Note: _point at fellow KPN critter_ this is your tenant.
+Note: _point at another member of the audience_ this is your tenant.
 You cannot access the stream.
 You cannot see the stream.

 <!--v-->
 <!-- .slide: data-transition="fade" -->
 ## Overview
 ![dsh-overview-4](images/dsh/dsh-sourcessinks-thirdtenant.svg)<!-- .element: class="stretch" style="background:none; border:none; box-shadow:none;" width="100%" -->
-Note  _point at another member of audience_ this is your tenant.
+Note: _point at yet another member of audience_ this is your tenant.
 You are allowed to access this data.

 <!--v-->
 <!-- .slide: data-transition="fade" -->